saisai/golang-book/quickstart.rst

 This is where the concept called `variable` becoming useful.
 Instead of using the literal string three times, you can use a short variable name to refer that string value.
 The variable is like an alias referring to the data.
+The name of the variable is considered as an identifier for the variable.
 Consider the example below where a variable named `hw` is used to refer the "Hello, World!" string literal.

 .. code-block:: go
    :linenos: